Characters of the Overwatch franchise: Moira

 Moira O'Deorain is an Irish geneticist, a leading member of Talon, and Minister of Genetics for the city of Oasis.
 Her main weapon is the Biotic Grasp, which drains the health and biotic energy of enemies; this biotic energy can then be sprayed out in a cone to heal her allies.
-Her skills include Fade, allowing her to teleport a short distance, and Biotic Orb, a rebounding sphere that can either heal nearby allies or damage nearby enemies.
-Her ultimate ability is Coalescence, a beam that heals all allies and injures all opponents it passes, bypassing any barriers that may be in place.
+Her abilities are Fade, allowing her to teleport a short distance, and Biotic Orb, a rebounding sphere that can either heal nearby allies or damage nearby enemies.
+Her ultimate ability is Coalescence, a beam that heals all allies and damages all opponents it touches, bypassing any barriers that may be in place.